Brady Anderson (footballer)

 Brady Anderson (born 12 June 1975) is a former Australian rules footballer who played for North Melbourne in the AFL.

-Anderson started his career at East Perth where he was a Sandover Medalist in 1997 before being recruited by Geelong in 1995 and North Melbourne in the Pre-season draft.
+Anderson started his career at East Perth where recruited by Geelong in the 1995 AFL draft, but returned to East Perth in 1997, where he won the Sandover Medal.
+He was then recruited by North Melbourne in the Pre-season draft.
 He made his debut in the opening round of the 1998 season against West Coast at the MCG.
-Anderson remained with North Melbourne for three seasons and finished with total AFL, VFL and WAFL games 170 games.
+Anderson remained with North Melbourne for three seasons before returning to Perth to play for Swan Districts.

+After retiring as a player Anderson became a health consultant focusing on body movement.